The best MongoDB GUIs in 2024

 Some notable MongoDB Compass features include:

 • Schema visualization: Compass visually displays your collections to help you better understand your datasets.
+Create amazing aggregation pipelines in a matter of clicks.

 • CRUD visual editor: Perform CRUD operations within the UI, no need to type queries.